Devolutions/avalonia-themes/README.md

   - 🚧 In progress
     - Dark mode
     - Menu
+    - ScrollBar
+    - GridSplitter
   - 🔮 Next on the road map ...
-    - ScrollBar
+    - ToolTip